Introduction

 given for a recipient are fewer than the number of channels specified, the last address is repeated

-(This is the most common case, where the RBM number given is also used for SMS).
+(This is the most common case, where the RCS number given is also used for SMS).
 Phone numbers must

 include a country code.
 We allow up to 400 recipients per HTTP POST